Command-line reference

 output_sta_file: !Path [*P, *campaign*, STA, campaign.STA]

-This has the implications that you may use the YAML aliases available in the campaign configuration as well as thos in the common configuration.
+This has the implications that one may use the YAML aliases available in the campaign configuration as well as thos in the common configuration.

-As seen in the example configuration above, you may then create the STA file
+As seen in the example configuration above, one may then create the STA file

 directly inside your campaing's STA directory.
 If your campaign has the name